adrianjagielak/home-assistant-futurehome/README.md

 | time_parameters | Z-wave service for setting and reading time |
 | version | Device hardware and software versions.
 Exposed through other means. |
 | virtual_meter_elec | A virtual electricity meter that estimates energy usage by multiplying the device's configured average power consumption with its operating duration.
 Easily reproducible using Home Assistant's built-in configuration. |

+# FAQ

+**Q: But I thought Futurehome was going to disable the local API after a short grace period, as stated in the [Subscription FAQ](https://archive.ph/UBjdJ).
+What gives?**

+While that was initially stated, the latest hub firmware keeps the local API open indefinitely.
+There is currently no built-in mechanism in the firmware to disable it after a certain period—unless you update to a newer firmware.
+This has also been confirmed in the updated [Subscription FAQ](https://support.futurehome.no/hc/en-no/articles/28158944965277-FAQ-Subscription).

+By using both public and reverse-engineered local APIs, this add-on is able to fully replicate the functionality of the Futurehome app.